jlento/linux-2/StudyGroupDec2020.md

 and go to the next question or exercise.
 Return to the hard problem when you get some help on how to proceed.

+Important: Your answers and solutions don't need to be perfect -- shell scripts rarely are, in reality.
+It is as helpful to figure out what goes wrong with a misbehaving script as to study perfect scripts.

-Most importantly, be brave to ask questions, and help your fellow's when they get stuck.
+Even more important: Be brave to ask questions, and help your fellow's when they get stuck.

 # Lecturers